 With mobile gaming giving consoles a run for their money, visuals need to look sharp and crisp.
 And this requires backing of a strong SOC with a powerful enough GPU onboard.
-With several SOC manufacturers in the market the competition is stronger than the PC market where only two players are present.
+With several SOC manufacturers in the market, the competition is stronger than the PC market where only two players are present.

 A few benchmark test should however clear the things as to where these GPUs stand against each other.
+We’re only considering GFXBench scores in our test since the results are mostly consistent with other benchmarking tools out there.
+First, the best stuff from last year.

 There’s quite a difference in the results of the two tests.
 While the older GFX Bench 2.5 shows that the Adreno 320 on Snapdragon 600 is clearly ahead of its Snapdragon S4 Pro version, in the newer test, things are the other way around.
 But the ambiguity is only with the Galaxy S4, whereas HTC One is clearly ahead of Xperia Z and Nexus 4 in both the tests.
 Also, updated scores for Galaxy S4 with SGX544 show a decline in points scored in both the tests, while HTC One benefits from the Android 4.2.2 update it received recently.